Claude E. Welch: Career

-Life at war
+During second world war

 On May 15, 1942, Welch joined the United States Army Medical Corps as a captain.
 He left behind one son (Claude E. Welch Jr. born June 12, 1939) and a pregnant wife, as well as his job at the Massachusetts General Hospital.
-He felt that this was a necessary sacrifice in order to serve his country in its time of need.
+He wanted to serve his country in its time of need.
 He departed Boston with 123 other surgeons, physicians, and nurses from the Massachusetts General Hospital to Camp Blanding, Florida for training.
 Together they helped to constitute the 6th General Hospital.

 In January 1943, the 6th General Hospital was deployed to North Africa.
 While there, he and his colleagues discovered that many lessons learned in previous conflicts could not be applied.
 This was because some medical treatments used in prior conflicts were simply not effective for the different situations that World War II presented.
 For example:

 "A lesson taught from World War I was that abdominal injuries should be treated by emergency laparotomy.
 General Ogilvie, in charge of the British Armed Forces based in the eastern desert of North Africa, found that his wounded patients had to be transported by ambulance or truck for long distances after emergency operations.
 Under those conditions, wounds of the colon that had been closed by suture did very poorly.
 Colostomies were ordered for all colon wounds.
 This practice proved to be a very important advance, although we now know that wounds in civilian life can be treated far differently."

 In the spring of 1943, Welch was assigned to one of the general hospitals close to the front lines in Rome.
 At this hospital, there were often more than 150 surgeries a day.

 Welch stayed at the front lines until the war ended in 1945.
 His service in World War II was a significant part of his life for not only did he learn many important medical lessons, but he formed friendships that would last a lifetime.
 In his autobiography, he summarized the impact of the war using a quote from Colonel Washburn:

 "Horrible as War is, there are by-products of value.
 Lifetime friendships are formed.
 Men who have campaigned together know one another thoroughly.
 Fine traits of character are brought out, and in contrast the less admirable ones fail of concealment.
 Men learn the relative importance of things.
 A man who has parted from his home and risked his life has learned the comparative unimportance’s of social position and riches.
 He values accomplishment, service to others, his home life, his chance to raise a family in comfort and security."

 While serving in the army, he rose to the rank of lieutenant colonel.